assiist-team/memories/docs/architectural_fixes/phase-9-memory-type-specific-edge-functions.md

 # Phase 9: Memory Type-Specific Edge Functions

+## Status: ✅ COMPLETED

+**Implementation Date**: January 2025

+All three type-specific edge functions have been implemented and integrated.
+The old `generate-title` function has been completely removed with no backward compatibility maintained.

 ## Objective

 Refactor the shared `generate-title` edge function into three separate, memory-type-specific edge functions: